Ethics of eating meat: Environmental argument

-Some people choose to be vegetarian or vegan for environmental reasons.
+Some people choose to not eat meat for environmental reasons.
 According to a 2006 report by LEAD Livestock's Long Shadow, "the livestock sector emerges as one of the top two or three most significant contributors to the most serious environmental problems, at every scale from local to global."
 The livestock sector is probably the largest source of water pollution (due to animal wastes, fertilizers, and pesticides), contributing to eutrophication, human health problems, and the emergence of antibiotic resistance.
 It accounts also for over 8% of global human water use.
 Livestock production is the biggest human use of land, and it accounts for around 25% of the global land surface, or two-thirds of all agricultural land.
 It is probably the leading player in biodiversity loss, as it causes deforestation, land degradation, pollution, climate change, and overfishing.

 A 2017 study by the World Wildlife Fund found that 60% of biodiversity loss can be attributed to the vast scale of feed crop cultivation needed to rear tens of billions of farm animals.
 Livestock is also responsible for at least 20% of the world's greenhouse gas emissions, which are the main cause of the current climate change.
 This is due to feed production, enteric fermentation from ruminants, manure storage and processing, and transportation of animal products.
 The greenhouse gas emissions from livestock production greatly exceeds the greenhouse gas emissions of any other human activity.
 Some authors argue that by far the best thing we can do to slow climate change is a global shift towards a vegetarian or vegan diet.
 A 2017 study published in the journal Carbon Balance and Management found animal agriculture's global methane emissions are 11% higher than previously estimated.
 In November 2017, 15,364 world scientists signed a warning to humanity calling for, among other things, "promoting dietary shifts towards mostly plant-based foods."
 A 2019 report in The Lancet recommended that global meat consumption be reduced by 50 percent to mitigate climate change.

-Many developing countries, including China and India, are moving away from traditional plant-based diets to meat-intensive diets as the result of modernization and globalization, which has facilitated the spread of Western consumer cultures around the world.
-Around 166 to over 200 billion land and aquatic animals are consumed by the global population of over 7 billion every year, and meat consumption is projected to more than double by 2050 as the population grows to over 9 billion.
+Many developing countries, including China and India, are moving away from traditional plant-based diets to more meat-intensive diets as the result of modernization and globalization, which has facilitated the spread of Western consumer cultures around the world.
+Around 166 to over 200 billion land and aquatic animals are consumed by the global population of over 8 billion every year, and meat consumption is projected to more than double by 2050 as the population grows to over 9 billion.
 A 2018 study published in Science states that meat consumption could rise by as much as 76% by 2050 as the result of human population growth and rising affluence, which will increase greenhouse gas emissions and further reduce biodiversity.
 David Attenborough warned in 2020 that "the planet can't support billions of meat-eaters."